ericywl/sutd-coin/README.md

 ### Selfish Mining

 Demonstrated with `sudo ./main.sh -m 1 -f`.
+This will create 1 normal miner and 1 selfish miner that will compete with one another for block mining.
+For the tests, we introduced a `BE_SELFISH` class variable to SelfishMiner so as to see the difference that selfish mining can make.

-The table below shows the percentage of reward pool that a majority miner gets with vs. without selfish mining algorithm.
 A 1-on-1 test was chosen because it showcases the difference between selfish mining and non-selfish mining more clearly.
 In cases where more miners were involded, the results were significantly more chaotic, making it hard to interpret.
+There are no transactions involved as we are using the rewards as an indicator to number of blocks mined.

 The tests were run with `nice -3` on the tested miner and `nice 0` (default) on the other.
 This means that the tested miner has slightly higher resource